cozie-app/cozie-website/docs/cozie/intro_cozie.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Cozie is an App for for human comfort data collection.
-It is extremely useful for conducting right-here-right-now surveys in buildings.
-It can, however, be used to ask questions in other settings, allowing people to provide feedback in real-time.
+Cozie is an smartwatch application for human comfort data collection.
+It prompts users to respond to quick right-here-right-now surveys on smartwatches.
+Each survey response is tagged with the location of the participant.
+Cozie is also able to collect additional information, such as heart rate.

 Cozie is available for the Apple Watch and select Fitbit devices.